GrapeoffJS/kindagoose/docs/pages/adding-discriminators.md

 export class EventsModule {}
 ```

-To attach the discriminators to the schema, we need to add the `discriminators` field into the object of the registration, and then enumerate the schema discriminators inside of the object
+To attach the discriminators to the schema, we need to add the `discriminators` field into the registration object, and then enumerate the schema discriminators inside the object.

 Now when the schema and the discriminators are registered, we can gain access to them using the syntax of dependency injection: